KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/sign-up.md

 - The CustomerAdmin then uses the “Admin Settings” and just write the chosen username in the box for “Add New Registered User” and press “Add user”.

-- Then it will take a couple of minutes to update the database before the new user can access the KOLIBRI Cloud.
+- Then it will take a couple of minutes to update the database before the new user can access the PressureSuite Cloud.

-- You can always reach our KOLIBRI Cloud Support by mailing your ordinary contact or send a mail to: kolibri@keller-druck.com
+- You can always reach our PressureSuite Cloud Support by mailing your ordinary contact or send a mail to: pressuresuite@keller-pressure.com

 ![Sign Up Process Add New User](../../img/sign-up/sign-up-add-new-user.png)